Why Admissions Statistics Matter

 | Classics | 240 | 114 | 47.5% |

-Source: University of Cambridge official admissions statistics (2023 entry cycle (latest complete cycle available in official published reports at time of writing).).
+Source: University of Cambridge official admissions statistics (2023 entry cycle.
+For the latest subject-specific figures (including 2024 cycle data), see our individual admissions guides.).
 Rates shown here are calculated from applicants and offers in this table.

 Strategic Advantage